dgustave/MXAgent-Bot/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+Use this link to get a list resources you might find helpful.
+It also contains a list of resources I would like to give credit to.

 * [REFRENCES](https://github.com/dgustave/MXISOAGENT/references/references.txt)